andresmascl/andresmascl/README.md

 ### To contact me:
-- Just send me an e-mail at andresma@licitaciones24x7.cl
+- Just send me an e-mail to andresma@gmail.com